dillydill123/inventory-setups/README.md

 ![Refresh Button](readme_images_and_gifs/refresh_button.png)

 You can update the spellbook by right clicking the slot and choosing the desired spellbook.
+There is also an option for none if you do not care about the spellbook for a particular setup.

 ![Update Spellbook](readme_images_and_gifs/spellbook.png)